kaminiwalunj/mslearn-fabric/Instructions/Labs/Gettingstarted.md

        ![Enter Your Password](./Images/sc900-image-2.png)

-1. If you see the pop-up Action Required, click Ask Later.
+1. If you see the 'Action Required' pop-up, click 'Ask Later'.

    > **NOTE**: Do not enable MFA, select Ask Later.

 1. If you see the pop-up Stay Signed in?, select No.

-   > **NOTE**: If prompted with MFA, and Ask Later option is not available please follow the steps highlighted under - [Steps to Proceed with MFA Setup if Ask Later Option is Not Visible](#steps-to-proceed-with-mfa-setup-if-ask-later-option-is-not-visible)
+   > **NOTE**: If prompted with MFA, and the Ask Later option is not available, please follow the steps highlighted under - [Steps to Proceed with MFA Setup if Ask Later Option is Not Visible](#steps-to-proceed-with-mfa-setup-if-ask-later-option-is-not-visible)

 1. If you see the pop-up **You have free Azure Advisor recommendations!**, close the window to continue the lab.